Epistemology: The Science Of Thought

 Consciousness is awareness.

-First there exists the external world — also known as reality or existence — and then there exists the awareness of it.
+First there exists the external world, and then there exists the awareness of it.

-These two things are separate, but not equal: by definition, the external comes first, before there can be an awareness of it.
+These two things are separate, but not equal: by definition, existence comes first, before there can be an awareness of it.

 In the words of the philosopher Douglas B. Rasmussen: